 Ruth Emily Vogel

-Ms. Vogel has been practicing law for the last 28 years and provides representation of clients in all aspects of family law, probate, criminal law, estate planning, and personal injury.
-Prior to her legal career, Ruth worked in non-profit social service agencies focusing on adoption and child abuse issues.
+Ms. Vogel has been practicing law for over 30 years.
+She is the owner and senior attorney at Ivy Law Group working with clients in all aspects of probate, estate planning, elder law and personal injury.
+Prior to her legal career, Ruth worked in non-profit social service agencies.
+Ruth volunteers at the Ballard Senior Center and provides a free legal clinic there.

 Estate Planning: In these evolving times of medical science and legal rights Ruth maintains a current knowledge of the law for our clients who need health care directives, wills and other estate planning documents.
 Ruth has given presentations on estate planning and is passionate about the need for preparedness.

 Probate: Fortunately, Washington State has a relatively straightforward probate process.
 Ruth has advised clients in their role as executor/personal representative both in cases with a Last Will and Testament and those without a valid will.
-When you are coping with the loss of a member of your family or a friend Ruth is accessible to help you deal with the inevitable bureaucracy.
+When you are coping with the loss of a member of your family or a friend Ruth is accessible to help you deal with both the loss and the inevitable bureaucracy.

 All matters relating to your case are confidential.
 We will not share your information with anyone outside our office without your consent.

 We work hard to be as efficient and effective as possible.
-We prepare invoices about the 25th of each month.
+We prepare invoices about the 1st of each month.
 The invoice is mailed to you.
 It shows the amount of time we have each spent on your case that month.
 A more itemized invoice is always available upon request.
-A couple of days after invoicing we transfer money from your trust account (in which your retainer was deposited) and “pay” your invoice.
+After invoicing we transfer money from your trust account (in which your retainer was deposited) and “pay” your invoice.
 You are then sent a statement which will show the amount you have remaining in your trust account.
 It is our goal to provide as much information to you as needed to keep you apprised of your account with us.

 Office Hours and Communications

-Our office is normally open from 9:00 am to 5:00 pm, Monday through Friday.
+Our office is normally open from 9:00 am to 4:00 pm, Monday through Thursday.
+Additionally, we will meet with existing clients on Saturdays.
 We also have a mailbox where you may drop documents after hours.
-Please feel free to call us whenever you have not only a specific question or problem but also when you merely have a question or need advice.
+Please feel free to call us whenever you have a question or need advice.
 If it is during business hours and we are unavailable when you call, please make sure to leave a detailed message when you call and we will return your call promptly.
 After office hours, we have an answering service that answers our phone 24 hours a day, seven days a week.
-The answering service will take your detailed message and page it through to our cell phone.
+The answering service will take your detailed message and page it through to our cell phones.